in this article

 For a long time I was an addict, and I was in deep.
 I was hooked on cocaine for over a decade, which made me chain smoke.
 I spent a long time dependent on opiates and benzodiazepines.
 Psychedelics changed all that.
 It didn’t all happen at once and to be honest it’s still an ongoing battle to avoid triggers, but after discovering DMT and then having some powerful mushroom experiences, things began to change.

-It helped that they have what I would describe as an ‘enchanted garden’ and are also some of the coolest DJs I know, so had a perfect playlist for a trip.
+It helped that they have what I would describe as an ‘enchanted garden’ and are also some of the coolest DJs I know, so we had a perfect playlist for a trip.
 I had an amazing experience, and got my first taste of that feeling of oneness I had read about.
 It was different to acid or DMT, it felt natural.
 Sitting on the grass watching the sunset and watching the stars come out was magical.
 My partner was with me too, and she had an amazing spiritual experience alongside me.
-This power of this mutual experience formed a lasting bond between us all.
+The power of this mutual experience formed a lasting bond between us all.

 I was also amazed at how good I felt afterwards.
 I wasn’t drained like after an LSD trip.
 Quite the opposite in fact.
 I felt revitalised.
 This sent me on a journey that led me to cultivate my own Golden Teachers (a strain of cubensis) and experiment heavily for the next few years with various doses and settings.
 When I found myself tempted back into the chaos my life had been before, I learned about microdosing and used the Stamets Stack to maintain balance in my life.
 These days I’m in far better control of my impulses and still occasionally take a course of micros when I’m feeling low or just want to be more creative or productive.